Family, Inequality, Gender, Sexuality, Qualitative Research Methods, Intersectionality, Social Policy

 In one research strand, published by New York University Press, I’ve examined the family “sex talk.”
 Amid controversies over school-based sex education policy, one prominent solution is to give parents greater control over what their children learn about sex.
-Yet I find parents are uncertain about how best to guide their teenage children’s sexuality.
-The book’s findings also demonstrate the ways gender, race, class, and age intersect to inform U.S. parents’ views and management of adolescent sexuality.
+Yet I find parents are uncertain about how best to guide their teenage children’s sexuality and view their own teen children as asexual and innocent while characterizing the stereotypical teenager as highly sexual, with racialized classed, and gendered sexual meanings and inequalities shaping these perceptions.
+Overall, the book’s findings demonstrate the ways gender, race, class, and age intersect to inform U.S. parents’ views and management of adolescent sexuality.

 Another line of inquiry focuses on the family beliefs and experiences of Black single mothers of teenagers in the U.S. Policies promoting marriage and so-called responsible fatherhood have represented one political response to single motherhood over the past couple of decades.
 With Black single mothers often the face of debates and policy decisions around single motherhood, my research investigates how they make sense of family life and the parenting strategies they adopt, with what implications for social transformation.